cryptopunksnotdead/punks.journal/csv-libraries.md

 the wild and what are these upstarts trying to fix (or make better or different)?

-## Fix: Tolerant, liberal, hippie flower power ("Live and let live") vs Conservative,  strict, draconian CSV RFC 4180 diktat ("One and only one")
+## Fix #1: Tolerant, liberal, hippie flower power ("Live and let live") vs Conservative,  strict, draconian CSV RFC 4180 diktat ("One and only one")

 The classic commentary from a true "there can only be one (simplistic) CSV format"